 This is pretty much the same as getting a sound out of a flute, so if you know someone who plays the flute, get them to show you how.

 Calculating Pipe Lengths

-In the project above, I’ve chosen pipe lengths such that the pipes are easy to play (lower and higher notes get more difficult).
+In the project above, I’ve chosen pipe lengths such that the individual notes of the pan flute are easy to play (lower and higher notes get more difficult).
 But you may wish to make pipes with different notes.
 This section gives you enough information so that you can design your own set of pipes.

 The pipe lengths given above assume that you use Schedule 40 PVC pipe with an inside diameter of 1.525 cm (0.6″).
 The pipe lengths are then calculated as follows:

 a. determine length in cm for different pitches based on the table on this Web site

 b. add 1.25 cm to these lengths, to allow room for the cork to be pushed in the bottom

 c. round to nearest one tenth of a centimeter for practical length to cut

 Given that there’s an extra 1.25 cm added to the length, you may wonder why these instructions insist on high accuracy when cutting lengths of pipe — after all, you can tune the pipes by sliding the corks in and out.
 There are two reasons why:

 (1) When you’re making musical instruments for real, high accuracy in measurement and cutting is required; by asking high accuracy of the children, you are giving them a taste of what it’s really like to make musical instruments; and